n8mandreza/turo-bynder-assets/README.md

-# Welcome to Remix + Vite!
+# Turo Assets (Hosted Figma Plugin UI)

+## About

+This application serves as the UI for the Turo Assets plugin.
+It's hosted on the internet and rendered in the plugin's UI iframe in order to satisfy CORS requirements.

-📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.
+It's built with Remix, which utilizes Vite.
+See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.

 ## Development